kaizendesu/linux-internals-simplified/address_space/address_space.md

 Hence, the potential sizes of these segments on 64bit machines are ENORMOUS!
-Of course, we aren't taking into account red zones or process rlimits here, but it's fun to see just how far we've come from 32-bit OSes :).
+Of course, we aren't taking into account red zones or process rlimits here, but it's fun to see just how far we've come from 32-bit OSes. :)